typeplate/starter-kit/README.md

 Typeplate is a "typographic starter kit".
 We don&rsquo;t make aesthetic design choices, but define proper markup with extensible styling for common typographic patterns.
 A stripped&ndash;down Sass library concerned with the appropriate technical implementation of design patterns&ndash;not how they look.

 ## Broweser Tested, Developer Approved
-We've even made sure to support IE7-8 while still supporting all current and major standards supporting browser makers.
+We've even made sure to support IE7&ndash;8 while still supporting all current and major standards supporting browsers.

 <img src="https://raw.github.com/paulirish/browser-logos/master/all-desktop.png" alt="" width="375">

 ## File Size
-Not much goin on here in terms of bulk.
-As you can see, Typeplate is just a measely 2.806 kb when compressed.
+Not much goin&rsquo; on here in terms of bulk.
+As you can see, Typeplate is just a measely 3kb when compressed.
 That's really, really small.

-- Raw ``.scss`` = **16.96kb**
+- Raw ``.scss`` = **17.031kb**
 - Compressed ``.css`` = **3kb**

 ## Installation
-Based on use cases for most developers' workflow, we recommend using typeplate just after your reset stylesheet (i.e. [normalize](http://necolas.github.com/normalize.css)) and your compass ``@import`` in order to operate as we've intended, but as you'll see from our <a href="//typeplate.com/demo">demo</a> it isn't necessary.
+Based on use cases, we recommend using typeplate just after your reset stylesheet (i.e. [normalize](http://necolas.github.com/normalize.css)) and your compass ``@import`` in order to operate as we've intended, but as you'll see from our <a href="//typeplate.com/demo">demo</a> it isn't necessary.

 ###&sect; Installation via Bower